Linnracious/AureliaNewsFeed/README.md

 # AureliaNewsFeed
-Learning how to make an Aurelia News feed add
+Learning how to make an Aurelia News feed app